frostschutz/MyBB-PluginLibrary/PluginLibrary-Documentation.rst

 **Parameters**:

   **name**
     The name of the cache.
+Don't use special characters.

   **contents**
     The contents of the cache.